AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/Who-Uses-OCS.md

 As a result of these benefits, OCS provides the ability to monitor remote operations in locations that operate quite differently than traditional plant environments.

-## Data Analysts use OCS to Analyze Operational Data through Built-In Visualization

-Work in progress…